thejoshyee/inquirelead_demo/README.md

 This repository contains **screenshots** of the work-in-progress frontend for **InquireLead**, a SaaS tool designed to streamline lead generation.
 The frontend is built with **Next.js** and styled using **Tailwind CSS**.

+⚠️ **Note**: This repository is for **portfolio display purposes only**.
+The full source code is private.

+For more details about this project, feel free to contact me!

 ## Overview

 InquireLead is a lead discovery platform that aims to simplify finding relevant business leads across various platforms.
 This demo showcases the current progress of the user interface and user experience.